johnlindquist/broken-johnlindquist.com/content/blog/rxjs-pipes-and-pieces.md

 console.log(click.pipe(() => hi) === hi) //true!
 ```

+This isn't at all what we want, but it proves "Observable in, Observable out"

 <Codesandbox slug="github/johnlindquist/observer-pattern/tree/rxjs-operator-hi" module="/src/index.js" console/>

-## Almost Always Use `subscribe` Inside of an Operator
+## Always `subscribe` to the Original Observable Inside of an Operator

-The previous examples were simply to prove a point: Operators return either the original Observable or an Observable of your choosing.
+The previous examples were simply to prove a point: Operators receive the original Observable return an Observable.
-But the most common Operator scenarios are to `subscribe` on the original Observable then change the behavior of the observer:
+But the purpose of operators is to `subscribe` to the original Observable then change the behavior of the observer:

 The simplest example I can think of involves `subscribing` and logging out "hi".